-Development approval is not required for driveways and crossovers if the proposal is fully compliant with Deemed-to-Comply requirements of the City's Policy No. 7.1.1 Built Form and the Residential Design Codes Volume 1 (R-Codes).
+Development approval is not required for driveways and crossovers if the proposal is fully compliant with Deemed-to-Comply requirements of the City's Policy No. 7.1.1 Built Form and State Planning Policy 7.3 - Residential Design Codes (R-Codes).